 As costs rise, a network of smaller ad-hoc cisterns also emerge, occupying building cellars and other existing subterranean spaces.
 A direct, peer-to-peer water market forms around this network, which tempers the water oligarchy and stabilizes a growing middle class.
 This strata collectively becomes known as the “B-Horizon.”

 The economic forces that once drove Manhattan's architecture skyward now drive it deep into the Earth.
 The frequent power failures of the overburdened electrical system force a vertical migration.
 High-rise residents flee the frequent dry-outs.
 As the street level becomes overburdened, the elite begin to move further underground, making its cavernous spaces (spectacles in their vast structure and ornamental construction) highly desirable.
 The value of concealment in the literal and figural underground becomes the driving aesthetic of urban life.*

 *While much of the city’s residents move underground, other communities do arise, the most notable of which are the “Stratos.”
 As high-rise buildings become vacant, a population of mostly lower income and queer residents begin to move skyward.
-Living in relative isolation, the Stratos’ cooperative living settlements flourish, supported through tight-knit, water sharing and collection communities and a relatively stable food infrastructure, subsidized by cap-gardens.
+Living in relative isolation, the Stratos’ cooperative living settlements flourish, supported through tight-knit, water sharing and collection communities and a relatively stable food infrastructure built off of cap-gardens.

 The project was on view at the Storefront for Art and Architecture's exhibition entitled Manhattanisms (July 14 - August 27 2016)